 Why businesses should invest in strong brand narratives

-Brand creation is complex.
-It involves constructing a series of building blocks which together form a unique and enduring brand.
+Brand creation is a complex process.
+It involves carefully assembling a series of building blocks to form a unique and enduring concept.
 One of the essential components is storytelling.
-How the narrative is developed will direct the brand’s formation and determine its future.
-With this in minds, we asked Leigh Banks, branding director and partner at Spinach Branding, to go through the consultancy’s approach for creating a successful brand narrative.
+How the narrative is developed and woven will determine the brand’s foundation and therefore direct its future.
+With this in minds we asked Leigh Banks, branding director and partner at Spinach Branding, to guide us through the London consultancy’s approach to creating successful brand narratives.

 I see it as a compelling story which explains the unique characteristics of a business, including its personality, backstory and its reasons for being.
 A strong narrative will enable a brand to connect with clients and customers on an emotional level.
 This is extremely important since we tend to make decisions based on emotions rather than rationality.
 Of all the emotions, love, respect and desire are the most powerful.
 Strong brands will be aware of this and are able to create meaningful and authentic stories to stimulate these emotions.